Cum ex Apostolatus Officio History and Status

 the proper authorities, they will have to explain how Cardinal Manning was

-elevated to bishop and then Cardinal during the reign of Pius IX, in the face
+elevated to bishop and then Cardinal during the reign of Pius IX, and Newman elevated to Cardinal during the reign of Leo XIII, in the face

 of irrefutable proof that he had